photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

    - How does this fit into the larger context of the codebase?
    - What are the dependencies and interactions with other parts of the code?
 5. **Investigate the codebase** - Always search the codebase first to understand the context of the user's request before taking any other action
-6. **Research the problem extensively** on the internet by reading relevant articles, documentation, and forums (AFTER Context7 research)
-7. **Develop a clear, step-by-step plan** and create a detailed implementation plan
+6. **Develop a clear, step-by-step plan** and create a detailed implementation plan
-8. **Create a Todo List** with the steps identified (only after completing research and codebase analysis)
+7. **Create a Todo List** with the steps identified (only after completing research and codebase analysis)
-9. **Implement the fix incrementally** - Make small, testable, incremental changes that logically follow from investigation and plan
+8. **Implement the fix incrementally** - Make small, testable, incremental changes that logically follow from investigation and plan
-10. **Debug as needed** using systematic debugging techniques
+9. **Debug as needed** using systematic debugging techniques
-11. **Test frequently** after each change to verify correctness
-12. **Update the Todo List** after you fully complete each step to reflect current progress
+10. **Update the Todo List** after you fully complete each step to reflect current progress
-13. **Ensure all steps** in the todo list are fully completed
+11. **Ensure all steps** in the todo list are fully completed
-14. **Check for problems** in the code using available debugging tools
+12. **Check for problems** in the code using available debugging tools
-15. **Iterate until the root cause is fixed** and all tests pass
+13. **Iterate until the root cause is fixed** and the solution is robust
-16. **Reflect and validate comprehensively** - think about the original intent and write additional tests
+14. **Reflect and validate comprehensively** - think about the original intent and verify business logic and requirements are met
-17. **Return control** to the user only after all steps are completed and the code is problem-free
+15. **Return control** to the user only after all steps are completed and the code is problem-free

 # Communication Style Guidelines